 Many tropical vacation spots offer an interactive dolphin experience where people can touch or swim with the dolphins.

-Sometimes dolphins will swim next to boats the action is called bow-riding.
+Sometimes dolphins will swim next to boats.
+This behavior is called bow-riding.
 Some scientists believe they do this to conserve energy while swimming.

 Types of Dolphins